Security architects play an important role in the ever-changing field of cybersecurity.

 It is not uncommon for security architects to handle both defensive measures such as implementing/configuring firewalls and anti-virus software, as well as handling offensive testing such as running penetration tests.

-- Malware analysis In order to be an effective security architect and protect the network against malware, general knowledge of malware and malware analysis is necessary.
+- Malware analysis To be an effective security architect and protect the network against malware, general knowledge of malware and malware analysis is necessary.

-- Management skills As this is a management role, it’s vital that those seeking a career as a security architect posse the skills to manage both a project and a team of employees.
+- Management skills As this is a management role, it’s vital that those seeking a career as a security architect possess the skills to manage both a project and a team of employees.

 - Risk management A large portion of a security architect’s job is risk management, therefore having a strong understanding of risk management fundamentals is key.